Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

     let path = mgr.and(c1, c2);

     // Encounter "x > 0" again!
-    let c3 = mgr.get_condition(&x_gt_0);
+    // The manager should return the SAME variable ID. let c3 = mgr.get_condition(&x_gt_0);

     // Should be the same variable